aakash1404/Projects/Python Projects/ Statistical Analysis of Sachin Tendulkar's ODI Performance/readme.md

 - No significant relationship was identified between Sachin hitting a century and the month of the year.

 ### Average Runs in Won vs. Lost Matches:
-- The average runs scored by Sachin in won matches were found to be greater than those scored in lost matches.
+- The average runs scored by Sachin in won matches were found to be statistically greater than those scored in lost matches.

 ### Average Runs Against Different Opponents:
 - No statistically significant difference was observed in average runs scored by Sachin against different opponents.